Boogie Woogie

 needed to learn how to integrate a p5 canvas into the jekyll static

-site generator (basically, adding an ‘assets’ folder to the root of
+site generator (adding an ‘assets’ folder to the root of

 <script>